asynkron/protoactor-website/hugo/content/docs/metrics.md

 ## Getting started

+### OpenTelemetry Exporter example

 [Realtime map is using Proto.OpenTelemetry](https://github.com/asynkron/realtimemap-dotnet/blob/ccaa9099f5a6cae615feabd38c3cfcc08e791a6f/Backend/Program.cs#L20) and might be used as a working example.
+It uses OpenTelemetry exporter and also shows [how to set it up locally](https://github.com/asynkron/realtimemap-dotnet/blob/ccaa9099f5a6cae615feabd38c3cfcc08e791a6f/devenv/docker-compose.yml#L36).

+### Prometheus Exporter example

 First what needs to be done is to register `MeterProvider` instance.
 It might be achieved with ready to use extension from `OpenTelemetry.Extensions.Hosting` nuget package.
 This extension is using builder pattern to properly configure `MeterProvider` with labels common for all metrics.
-It is also possible to setup OpenTelemetry Protocol exporter depending which backend is used.
-In order to reuse below example, `OpenTelemetry.Exporter.OpenTelemetryProtocol` nuget package is needed.
-It is suggested also to configure  `PeriodicExportingMetricReaderOptions` if it is needed to control how fast metrics are exported (default value is 60 seconds).
+Prometheus exporter built-in in the application is the easiest to setup and it will be shown as an example.
+It is needed to reference `OpenTelemetry.Exporter.Prometheus` nuget package and call `AddPrometheusExporter()` extension method.
+It adds `/metrics` endpoint from where Prometheus is able to scrape metrics.
+To make it work properly it is needed to call also `app.UseOpenTelemetryPrometheusScrapingEndpoint()` after building an application.

 `OpenTelemetry` metrics in C# implementation use [System.Diagnositcs.Metrics](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation).
 `AddProtoActorInstrumentation()` extension shown in the example is adding Proto.Actor meter name.